pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 ---
 title: JavaScript Vector Database
 slug: javascript-vector-database.html

 ---

 # Local-First Vector Database with RxDB and transformers.js

-In recent years, **vector databases** have revolutionized how we store and query data by leveraging machine learning-generated embeddings to power advanced search, recommendation, and classification systems.
-However, most of these databases are designed for server-side use, optimized for large cloud clusters.
-But what if we could bring this power directly to the user's device?

-Enter [Local-First](../offline-first.md) development, an emerging trend in web and mobile apps where data is stored and processed locally, providing offline functionality, enhanced privacy, and reduced network latency.
-With [RxDB](https://rxdb.info/), a NoSQL local-first database, and [transformers.js](https://github.com/xenova/transformers.js), a framework for running machine learning models with WebAssembly in JavaScript, we can now create powerful vector databases that **run entirely in the browser**.
+**Vector databases** have unlocked new possibilities for storing and querying data, especially in tasks requiring **semantic search** and similarity-based queries.
+However, most vector databases are designed for server-side use, typically running in large cloud clusters.
+This setup introduces limitations like network latency, dependency on internet connectivity, and potential privacy issues.

+The [Local-First](../offline-first.md) trend is revolutionizing how modern web and mobile apps handle data.
+By processing and storing data directly on users' devices, apps can operate faster, work offline, and provide better privacy controls.

+In this article, we will combine two key technologies to create a **local-first vector database**:

+- [RxDB](https://rxdb.info/): A NoSQL, local-first database with a flexible storage layer that can run on any JavaScript runtime, including browsers and mobile environments.
+- [transformers.js](https://github.com/xenova/transformers.js): A powerful framework that allows machine learning models to run directly within JavaScript using WebAssembly or WebGPU.

 <center>
     <a href="https://rxdb.info/">